Mizzou-CBMI/COSMOS2/docs/source/glossary.rst

 .. glossary::

     LSF
-      Platform LSF is a commercial :term:`DRMS`
+      Platform LSF is a commercial :term:`DRM`

     SGE
-        Sun Grid Engine is a commercial :term:`DRMS`
+        Sun Grid Engine is a commercial :term:`DRM`

     GE
         Grid Engine is an open source version of :term:`SGE`

-    DRMS
+    DRM
         Distributed Resource Management System.
 This is the underlying queuing software that manages jobs on a cluster.
         Examples include :term:`LSF`, and :term:`SGE`

     DRMAA
         Distributed Resorce Management Application API.
-A standard library that is an abstraction built on top of :term:`DRMS` so that the same application code can seamlessly run on any :term:`DRMS` that supports DRMAA
+A standard library that is an abstraction built on top of :term:`DRM` so that the same application code can seamlessly run on any :term:`DRM` that supports DRMAA

     DAG